-The natural multi-colored rocks stand towering over the raging Colorado River.
+The natural, multicoloured rocks stand towering over the raging Colorado River.
 The Grand Canyon is immense and measures more than one million acres in size.
 It follows the river for an amazing 277 miles.

-The Grand Canyon National Park offers endless hiking opportunities of varying difficulty and lengths.
-You can also enjoy rafting at River Colorado, hop on a scenic train ride or opt for helicopter tours as well.
+The Grand Canyon National Park offers endless hiking opportunities of varying difficulty and length.
+You can also enjoy rafting on the Colorado River, hop on a scenic train ride, or opt for helicopter tours.

 2. Yellowstone National Park, Wyoming

 Yellowstone National Park is sprawled over 2.2 million acres of land.
-It is famous for its unique geological features such as steaming vents, colorful pools, and geysers.
+It is famous for its unique geological features, such as steam vents, colourful pools, and geysers.
 Other main attractions include lakes, springs, waterfalls, and wildlife.

-This national park is noted to have the largest collection of thermal waters and geysers around the world.
-The diverse geography of Yellowstone not only spreads across Wyoming but also in states of Idaho, and Montana.
+This national park is noted to have the largest collection of thermal waters and geysers in the world.
+The diverse geography of Yellowstone not only spreads across Wyoming but also in the states of Idaho and Montana.

 But aside from its stunning thermal activities, the park is also home to herds of bison that can be spotted all over the area.
-You can choose from various activities, like camping, horse riding, sightseeing, and bicycling at Yellowstone.
+You can choose from various activities like camping, horseback riding, sightseeing, and bicycling at Yellowstone.

 3. Yosemite National Park, California

 Yosemite National Park is one of the oldest parks in the USA.
-It holds some of the most iconic natural sites of the country.
-The park is known for its beautiful waterfalls like the Vernal Falls and Bridalveil Falls.
+It holds some of the most iconic natural sites in the country.
+The park is known for its beautiful waterfalls, like Vernal Falls and Bridalveil Falls.

-The towering granite rock formations like the Half Dome and El Captain as well as ancient sequoia trees make Yosemite a memorable site.
-The park covers an area of over 1200 square miles but a majority of the main sights are based in Yosemite Valley.
+The towering granite rock formations like Half Dome and El Capitan, as well as ancient sequoia trees, make Yosemite a memorable site.
+The park covers an area of over 1200 square miles, but the majority of the main sights are based in Yosemite Valley.

 4. Furnace Creek, California

-The park is surrounded by extreme harshness which makes it appear strikingly different as compared to other national parks in the country.
-It covers an area of 5,270 square km of the Death Valley.
-The unique landforms such as the five dune areas, volcanic craters, and a mansion known as Scotty’s Castle can be seen.
+The park is surrounded by extreme harshness, which makes it appear strikingly different as compared to other national parks in the country.
+It covers an area of 5,270 square kilometres in Death Valley.
+Unique landforms such as the five dune areas, volcanic craters, and a mansion known as Scotty’s Castle can be seen.

-You can explore Furnace Creek and the Death Valley National park in intriguing ways.
-The best sight to witness in this desolate place is the spring wildflowers display on the park’s desert floor.
+You can explore Furnace Creek and Death Valley National Parks in intriguing ways.
+The best sight to witness in this desolate place is the spring wildflower display on the park’s desert floor.